ChaoticByte/Fragmented/README.md

 ./Fragmented cmd --shader PATH [--load-image PATH]

   --shader PATH      The path to the shader
-  --output PATH      Where to write the resulting image to --load-image PATH  The path to the image.
+  --output PATH      Where to write the resulting image to.
+                     In batch mode, this must be a folder.
+  --load-image PATH  The path to the image.
 This will overwrite the
-                     load directive of the shader file (optional)
+                     load directive of the shader file.
+                     Passing a folder activates batch mode.
+                     (optional)

 ```

 You can also run `./Fragmented cmd help` to show the help message.

+### Batch Mode

+Since version v8.0, you can pass a directory to `--load-image` and `--output`.
+This will process all images in the input directory and write the output to the output directory.

+> Note: You *can* use this feature for video frames, but it will take a loooong time.

 #### Examples